funkia/turbine/README.md

   ]);
 }

-// `runMain` should be the only impure function in application code runComponent("#mount", main);
+// `runComponent` should be the only impure function in application code runComponent("#mount", main);
 ```